 For a moment Liane stare around the sober decoration of Ben's former home.
 Ian and Yarmod respect those moments of silences.

-"Somewhere deep inside the life-support system of Darth Vader there a spark of the good Anakin Skywalker had remained," Liane continued softly, "That spark saved my life, when Anakin as Darth Vader met my mother Severini Solichor on Morantan.
+"Somewhere deep inside the life-support system of Darth Vader a spark of the good Anakin Skywalker had remained," Liane continued softly, "That spark saved my life, when Anakin as Darth Vader met my mother Severini Solichor on Morantan.
 Anakin recognized her as the Jedi healer who had lived and worked in the Jedi temple on Coruscant.
 My mother defended herself, and her one year old daughter, in a lightsaber duel with Anakin.
-When she knew she was losing her battle with him, she became de-corporeal and joined the Force, but Anakin found a girl.
+When she knew she was losing her battle with him, she became incorporeal, a Force ghost, someone who is still aware of his or her conscious as a living person, but no longer part of the real world.
+Anakin found a baby girl in the nearby house.
 He brought her to Eremian, the priest-head of the Baroontarian clan on Morantan and called her Liane Severini Solichor after the Jedi who had been protecting her. "

 Again Liane was silent, rearranging her thoughts.